safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

     browser cache/LRU semantics.
 45. Unconsumed hydration records and the continuation map are cleared on hydration completion, hydration failure, or application disposal.
+46. On a nested page, path-relative inputs resolve to identical SSR and browser URLs/public identities, render SSR data, and perform no hydration request.
+47. SSR reconciliation restores public state/cache only when request-local private fingerprints match.
+An Authorization A-to-B change fails with a deterministic explicit-key error, performs no B request, re-keys no A data, and exposes neither credential.
+Missing private metadata also fails closed.

 ---